sebw/blog.wains.be/content/posts/2020/2020-09-23-ansible-uri-urlencode.md

+---
+date: 2020-09-23
-# Ansible uri module doesn't necessarily urlencode variables
+title: "Ansible uri module doesn't necessarily urlencode variables"
+---

 For the longest time I have been using this bit of (kinda incorrect) Ansible code to log into IdM: